joshand/meraki-integration-tools/README.md

 #### Meraki Dashboard<a name="configure-dashboard"/> ([^ Top](#top))
 1) Enable API access in your Meraki dashboard organization and obtain an API key ([instructions](https://documentation.meraki.com/zGeneral_Administration/Other_Topics/The_Cisco_Meraki_Dashboard_API))
 2) Keep your API key safe and secure, as it is similar to a password for your dashboard.
-You will supply this API key to Adaptive Policy Sync later.
+You will supply this API key to Meraki Integration Tools later.

 #### Cisco Umbrella<a name="cisco-umbrella"/> ([^ Top](#top))
 1) Create Management API Key